Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Results

 The final step I undertake is to analyze the SPT temperature and polarization spectra.
 In this case, I can already anticipate an overall loss of constraining power due to the significantly larger error bars characterizing the SPT data, as well as the absence of information on the lensing power spectrum.
-Unsurprisingly, this loss of constraining power (compared to both Planck and ACT-based constraints) is evident in the bottom panels of Fig.~\ref{fig:1}.
-The same panels also reveal that including or omitting WMAP data at large scales can lead to a noticeable improvement in the constraints on the parameter space, highlighting how the final constraining power results from a comparable contribution from both WMAP and SPT.
-The larger uncertainties obtained in inferring cosmological parameters certainly represent a concern as they introduce significant correlations between the dark energy parameters $w_0$-$w_a$ and other crucial parameters characterizing the late time dynamics such as $H_0$ and $\Omega_m$.
-This is clearly seen in Fig.~\ref{fig:4} and Fig.~\ref{fig:5} in \hyperref[appendix:A]{Appendix A}.
-However, despite these caveats, it is important to stress that in this case \textit{no preference} for DDE is found.
-The results for SPT(+WMAP)+DESI+PP reads $w_0 = -0.92 \pm 0.11$ and $w_a = -0.17^{+0.59}_{-0.45}$ at 68\% CL.
-For SPT(+WMAP)+DESI+DESy5 I get $w_0 = -0.80^{+0.12}_{-0.11}$ and $w_a = -0.61 \pm 0.57$ at 68\% CL.
-Both agree with $\Lambda$CDM within $\sim 2 \sigma$.
-This is also evident in the bottom panels of Fig.~\ref{fig:1}: whether combining SPT(+WMAP)+DESI+PP or SPT(+WMAP)+DESI+DESy5, the resulting marginalized contours in the $w_0$-$w_a$ plane remain consistent with the cosmological constant, within or at the border of the 95\% CL contours.
-Additionally, the choice of SN sample does not appear to have a significant impact.
-Although one might argue that any potential preference for DDE is buried in the larger SPT uncertainties, this result provides further concrete evidence that CMB data play a relevant role in reducing or increasing the statistical preference for DDE.
+The larger uncertainties obtained in inferring cosmological parameters certainly represent a concern, as they introduce significant correlations between the dark energy parameters $w_0$–$w_a$ and other crucial parameters characterizing the late-time dynamics such as $H_0$ and $\Omega_m$.
+This is clearly seen in Fig.\ref{fig:4} and Fig.\ref{fig:5} in \hyperref[appendix:A]{Appendix A}.
+However, despite these caveats, it is important to stress that in this case \textit{no strong preference} for DDE is found in combinations involving Pantheon-plus SN.
+The results for SPT(+WMAP)+DESI+PP read $w_0 = -0.882 \pm 0.056$ and $w_a = -0.29^{+0.25}_{-0.22}$ at 68\% CL -- in agreement with $\Lambda$CDM within $\sim 2 \sigma$.
+This is also evident in the left bottom panels of Fig.~\ref{fig:1}.
+Instead, for SPT(+WMAP)+DESI+DESy5 I get $w_0 = -0.798 \pm 0.061$ and $w_a = -0.55^{+0.28}_{-0.24}$ at 68\% CL.
+Overall, whether combining SPT(+WMAP)+DESI+PP or SPT(+WMAP)+DESI+DESy5, the resulting marginalized contours in the $w_0$–$w_a$ plane shift significantly closer to the cosmological constant value, even remaining within or at the border of the 95\% CL contours.
+This outcome reinforces the important role that CMB measurements play in modulating the statistical evidence for DDE.